-Student outcomes
+Student outcomes:

-This report details three-year outcomes (150% time to completion) for first-generation college students who entered a Maine community college in the fall semester, 2017 - 2020.
-The data captures graduation, transfer, and still-enrolled rates using methods consistent with National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS) reporting.
+This report details three-year outcomes (150% time to completion) for first-generation college students who entered a Maine community college in the fall semester of 2015 through the fall semester of 2021.
+The data captures graduation, transfer, and still-enrolled rates using methods consistent with National Center for Education Statistics (NCES) Integrated Postsecondary

+Education Data System (IPEDS) reporting.

-Beginning with the Spring 2020 semester, COVID-19 has had a significant impact on our students' ability to persist and complete their education, especially those who are low-income, many of whom are first generation.
-That reality is reflected in the three-year outcomes for first-generation students who entered MCCS in the fall of 2018.
+From the Spring 2020 semester through Spring 2021, COVID-19 had a significant impact on our students' ability to persist and complete their education, especially those who are low-income, many of whom are first generation.
+That reality is reflected in the three-year outcomes for firstgeneration students who entered MCCS in the fall of 2019 and in 2020 particularly.
+While outcomes for students who entered in Fall 2021 improved, our colleges are seeing students, both first-generation and not, who have greater needs in order to persist and complete their degree post-COVID.
+Supporting these students to successful outcomes informs and frames how we use resources and structure our work.
+This is a "high touch" cohort of students, and our hardworking faculty and staff are adopting best practices, like Guided Pathways, to provide support and meet student needs.